-Taking the small Moulton for a first spin was an uneasy experience.
+Taking the newly rebuilt small Moulton for a first spin was an uneasy experience.
 The bike felt twitchy and not terribly stable, and I wondered what I had gotten myself into.
-That impression faded, the twitchiness morphing into unparalleled manoeuvrability, with stability comparable to that of any other bike.
+That impression faded, the twitchiness morphing into unparalleled manoeuvrability, with stability comparable to that of any other bike (as long as two hands are on the bars).
 Nevertheless, large pavement irregularities are to be feared; beyond that the light weight, duomatic and manoeuvrability make it a fun ride.

 With thanks to

 The marvellous Moulton mini, Paul Grogan, 2007